What we Do

 Diving Deeper Two-Part Membership Class

-If you have questions about STA Young Adults, our values, heart and vision, or if you're interested in joining the St. Thomas Aquinas family, we invite you to join us for our next two-part Membership Class.
-Both sessions are required but do not have to be taken consecutively.
+If you have questions about STA Young Adults, our values, heart and vision, or if you're interested in joining the St. Thomas Aquinas community, we invite you to join us for our next two-part Membership Class.
+Both sessions do not have to be taken consecutively.
 In the first session we will dive into our mission and our core values of Authenticity, Community, and Commitment and how we live them.
 In the second session we will walk through the history of the St. Thomas Aquinas parish and how our STA Young Adults mission fits in with the greater community.

 The sessions follow Thursday Nights and run about 30 minutes.
 Sign up today!
 It's a great opportunity to discover the mission of STA Young Adults and the heart of our family of believers in a warm, comfortable environment.